christopherobin/mage/lib/archivist/README.md

 **chunk**

 An array of the format `[start, length]` where both values are integers and `length` is optional.
-This will limit the output to just that part of the result (after sorting is applied), which allows for paginating your results.
+This will limit the sorted result to the indexes starting at `start` (counts from 0) until `start + length`.
+This allows for paginating your results.

-Options example:
+Options example (sorted by id (descending), page 3 with 10 results per page):
 ```json
 {
 	"sort": [{ "name": "id", "direction": "desc" }],